talliskinrade/torus-deployment-manager/README.md

 the sphere gateways had 2 MCUs, 'F' and 'G'.
 I don't think we have that anymore. i think the Pis only have 1 MCU that does the ble-scan-advertise

 ## Questions ##
-- do the Rasberry Pi's need a scharing schedule?
-A: I don't think so.
+- do the mac addresses need to be colon seperated?

 ## Log ##